gursevak/gv-downloader/README.md

 ***This program is easy to use.
 No coding knowledge necessary!

 ******These instructions are tested on Mac only.
-WINDOWS USERS: to use this version, download and install [Cygwin](https://www.cygwin.com/) first.
+WINDOWS USERS: download and install [Cygwin](https://www.cygwin.com/) first.
 Then, in Step 3, use Cygwin instead of 'Terminal.app'.
 Pause and resume won't work so make sure you give enough time for your download to finish.

 1. Download the `playlist.m3u` file for the playlist or folder that you want to download.
 Playlist files can usually be found on most katha/keertan websites: go to the folder or playlist that you want to download and look for a green 'play button' icon near the top of the folder.

-2. Download the script using the link above (Download ZIP), unzip the folder and replace the provided `playlist.m3u` file with the file that you just downloaded.
+2. Download the script using the link above (Download ZIP), unzip the folder and replace the provided `playlist.m3u` file with the file that you just downloaded in the `Terminal` Folder.

 3. Open `Terminal.app` (from the /Applications/Utilities folder or search for it using Spotlight) and drag-and-drop the `download.sh` file into the Terminal window to open it.